microsoft/code-with-engineering-playbook/CONTRIBUTING.md

    1. Tool specific implementations of the concept
    2. Named patterns or games that implement the concept (usually applies to agile cermonies)
 4. Case Studies
-   1. Specific project examples how teams implemented the concept
+   1. Examples that illustrate how a team implemented the concept
    2. What problem was the team try to solve with their implementation?
    3. What worked well?
    4. Opportunities for improvement